jeffreality/MODOC/README.md

 * **O**nly to
 * **C**hatting

+# KNOWN ISSUE
+iOS 16 does not work, but iOS 15 does.
+This is an issue with potentially the Speech API.
+A radar has been filed, but until then this code does not work if run on iOS 16 or higher.

 # TL;DR
 Demo code for an interactive iOS chatbot built without web services (fully local) in Swift